birgerosterberg/riddleme/README.md

 # Riddle Me!

-This is a small game/quiz that allows you to gain an ability in a magical cave.
-However, in order to obtain the ability, you must correctly answer a series of riddles. \
+This is a small game/quiz that allows you to gain ability in a magical cave.
+However, to obtain the ability, you must correctly answer a series of riddles. \
 ![deployed heroku](assets/readme/deplyhero.png)

 [Live Link](https://riddle-my-ability-61bcefb6fcc4.herokuapp.com/)